-E-mail etiquette is basically a courtesy thing — the ability to think about how your actions and words will be perceived by the other side.
-Some make the mistake thinking email is the same as texting or IM.
-It isn’t.
-How you email reflects your level of education and ability to communicate with the written word.
+Some make the mistake of thinking email is the same as texting or IM.
+But, unfortunately, it isn’t.
+Every email you send reflects your level of education and ability to communicate with the written word.

-So if you were to start right now and you could do just 3 simple things to help improve how you are perceived by email, would you?
+So if you were to start right now and could do just three simple things to help improve how you are perceived by email, would you?

-3 E-mail Etiquette Tips to Put to Work Right Now!
+Email Etiquette Tips to Put to Work Right Now

 - Always use a greeting and closing: Hey, Hello, Thank you, Take care.